JidongYangUPC/JidongYangUPC.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jidong Yang is a professor of Geophysics at China University of Petroleum.
-His research interests include  exploration seismology, earthquake seismology, and computational seismology.
-He leads the *** group, which develops ... .
+We are a group of Computational Seismology at China University of Petroleum (East China).
+We are working on the high-resolution seismic imaging and inversion for different-scale targets: (1) near-surface structure (<5km), (2) deep and ultra-deep hydrocarbon reservoir (6km~10km), (3) earthquake rupture, (4) crust/mantle structure.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.